c-blake/bu/doc/edplot.md

 Knowing the answer, it is easy to fool oneself in thinking any visualization says more than it really does.
 The challenge is: How to present evidence that suggests conclusions of just the right strength to those with minimal training?
+Also of note, is that in this somewhat larger sample, the Massart Bound is actually fairly tight which is why the 3rd form above should probably be your "graphical go to".

 The bottom line is that if this data sample is supposed to say something about other samples from The Same[^9] process, you should really only look at "large